City Guides, Japan, Kyoto

 Momiji leaf time at Kiyomizu-dera in Kyoto

-Kiyomizu-dera means “Pure water temple”.
 If you decide to enter the ticketed area, you can see the actual Kiyomizu-dera main hall.
-Take a moment to marvel at the ancient Japanese architecture, which is built on a cliff and without using any nails (a common feat for Japanese temples).
+Take a moment to marvel at the ancient Japanese architecture, which is built on a cliff and without using any nails – a unique feat of Japanese temples.

 The main hall of Kiyomizu-dera in Kyoto